Outsourcing YouTube Video Creation: Free Up Your Time, Keep Creative Control

 In addition, these people also review and analyze the performance of your content, handle contests and giveaways, and create personalized overlays such as subscribe buttons.

 Channel managers tend to ask for hourly rates, and you should expect to pay them around $30-50, mostly depending on skill and experience.
+Some video editing services, such as Tasty Edits, actually offer channel management as part of their service package.

 Finally, there is everything that doesn’t have to do with content creation proper, but rather running and growing your business.